tjs1989/tskinner-sliide-qa-technical-task/Answers.md

 Appium and Selenium solve this issue by having driver wait mechanisms (i.e. wait for element by id, css etc until condition x is met) which times out after a specified time.
 There's no out of the box solution in Espresso and idling resources are quite memory hungry.
 I have therefore opted for a custom View Action.
 It polls for the resource in question using UIAutomator with a specified timeout.
-I have therefore added this library into the Gradle build file, and created the class `ViewActions` in the `viewActions`package.
+I have added this library into the Gradle build file, and created the class `ViewActions` in the `viewActions`package.

 I just wanted to say that I really like the Gradle setup for adding dependencies, it is very well thought out and clean :)